tjklint/ml-sigma-reparam/README.md

 $$\text{Ent}(A_i) = -\sum_{j=1}^T A_{i,j}\log(A_{i,j})$$

 for an attention matrix $A$, with $A_{i,j}$ corresponding to the $i$ -th query and $j$ -th key/value, respectively.
-Our observation is that training instability often occurrs in conjunction with sharp decreases of the average attention entropy, and we denote this phenomenon as entropy collapse.
+Our observation is that training instability often occurs in conjunction with sharp decreases of the average attention entropy, and we denote this phenomenon as entropy collapse.
 This is illustrated in Figure below.

 <p align="center">
 <img src="demo.png" alt="drawing" width="500"/>
 </p>

-We provide both theoretical and emprical analyses to the entropy collapse phenomenon, and propose a simple fix named $\sigma$ Reparam, where we reparamaeterize all the weights in a Transformer with
+We provide both theoretical and empirical analyses to the entropy collapse phenomenon, and propose a simple fix named $\sigma$ Reparam, where we reparamaeterize all the weights in a Transformer with

 $$\widehat{W}=\frac{\gamma}{\sigma(W)}W$$